-- A significant increase in rapid transit travel options (fast, frequent, high capacity bus and train services separated from general traffic). - Prevent 1,760 deaths or serious injuries (DSI) over the next 10 years a 67% reduction in DSIs. - More than 200 kilometres of new and upgraded cycleways and shared paths. - Projected increase in public transport (PT) use. - Properly renewed transport assets the road network will be kept up to standard. - Significant progress towards decarbonising Auckland's PT fleet.
+- A significant increase in rapid transit travel options (fast, frequent, high capacity bus and train services separated from general traffic). - Prevent 1,760 deaths or serious injuries (DSI) over the next 10 years - a 67% reduction in DSIs. - More than 200 kilometres of new and upgraded cycleways and shared paths. - Projected increase in public transport (PT) use. - Properly renewed transport assets - the road network will be kept up to standard. - Significant progress towards decarbonising Auckland's PT fleet. - Submissions close on 2 May.